ArtaXerxess/Voice-Assistant-Mini-Project/README.md

 - What is the definition of Machine Learning?
 - What is the meaning of Natural Language Processing?

-## Timer
-- Set a timer for 10 seconds
-- Set a timer for 2 minutes
-- Set a timer for 1 minute 10 seconds

 ## ToDo List
 - Add an item to my list -> "This is my first Item in my list"
 - Show my list

-## OS Info
-- Give my System Information
-- What's my battery life

-## Volume Control
-- Increase the Volume
-- Decrease the Volume
-- Mute the Volume
-- Full Volume

-## Image Result
-- Show the images of Germany
-- Show the images of Seafood

 ## Typing Automation
 - Open Notepad -> Say type " I'm currently not typing the text which I'm saying clearly right now "